Campus Policies

 Tattoos may not create a distraction to the learning environment.

-Hair style and color must comply with the CFBISD Code of Conduct.
+Hairstyle and color must comply with the CFBISD Code of Conduct.

-Fingernails may not extend more than ½ inch beyond the tip of the finger
+Fingernails may not extend more than ½ inch beyond the tip of the finger.

 **Gang-related dress code violations will result in disciplinary action.

-Principal is the Final Authority:
+Principal is the Final Authority

 The Board delegates to the principal the authority to make final determinations as to whether clothing or grooming is or is not within this policy.
 The ruling of the building principal regarding compliance or non-compliance with the Dress & Grooming Policy and corresponding consequences assigned for violation of this policy is final, and may not be appealed to the Superintendent, his/her designee, or the Board.